-POLICY ON FULL-TIME TEMPORARY FACULTY
+POLICY ON TEMPORARY FACULTY

-This policy is intended to provide a guide to the appointment, classification and evaluation of full-time temporary faculty employees exclusive of coaching faculty unit employees and grant-related instructional faculty employees, for whom there are separate policies.
+This policy is intended to provide a guide to the appointment, classification, and evaluation of temporary instructional faculty employees, librarians and counselors, excluding coaching faculty unit employees and grant-related instructional faculty employees, for whom there are separate policies.

-I. GENERAL PROVISIONS
+GENERAL PROVISIONS

-1. "Temporary faculty employee" is any individual who is serving in a temporary faculty appointment for a specified period of time, whether full-time or part-time.
+"Temporary faculty employee" is any faculty unit employee who is serving in a temporary faculty appointment for a specified period of time, whether full-time or part-time.

-2. Temporary faculty, whether full-time or part-time, typically hold the title "Lecturer".
+A full-time temporary faculty employee is an appointment in one department and defined in the following ways:

+1) an academic year faculty member: 30 WTU in one academic year or a 1.0 (full-time) assignment for both Fall and Spring semesters;

+2) a 10 month temporary faculty member: A 1.0 assignment, an average of forty (40) hours in a seven (7) day period, for 10 months during a 12 month period;

+3) a 12 month temporary faculty member: A 1.0 assignment, an average of forty (40) hours in a seven (7) day period, for 12 months during a 12 month period.

+A part-time temporary faculty employee is an individual who has received an appointment in one department for less than 1.0 assignment (i.e., fewer than 30 WTU's or equivalent for the academic year).

-3. Temporary employment does not confer any rights to permanent employment to any person.
-The length of service of a temporary faculty member, whether full-time or part-time, does not alter the temporary nature of the employment or confer additional rights upon a temporary faculty member.
-The length of service of a temporary faculty member, whether full-time or part-time, does not confer any claim to seniority on the part of the temporary faculty member.
+Temporary employment does not confer any rights to permanent employment to any person.
+The length of service of a temporary faculty member does not alter the temporary nature of the employment or confer additional rights upon a temporary faculty member.
+The length of service of a temporary faculty member does not confer any claim to seniority on the part of the temporary faculty member.

 II.
 RESPONSIBILITIES

-1. Full-time temporary faculty members shall normally be assigned instructional and non-instructional duties.

-2. Full-time temporary faculty members are responsible for adherence to and implementation of university and trustee policy.
+Temporary faculty members are responsible for adherence to and implementation of university and systemwide policies.

-3. The primary professional responsibilities of instructional faculty members, including temporary faculty, are: teaching, research, scholarship, creative activity, and service to the university, profession and to the community.
+Temporary instructional faculty members shall normally be assigned instructional duties, and may be assigned non-instructional duties.

-Faculty members have additional professional responsibilities such as: advising students, participation in campus and system-wide committees, maintaining office hours, working collaboratively and productively with colleagues, and participation in traditional academic functions.
+At the time of initial appointment, a temporary instructional faculty member’s primary professional responsibilities will be established.
+Normally, these responsibilities will consist of direct instruction, plus indirect activities in support of their teaching such as: preparation for class, evaluation of student performance, syllabus preparation and revision, maintaining office hours, and advising students.
+In addition, temporary faculty may be assigned additional professional responsibilities such as participation on campus committees, working collaboratively and productively with colleagues, and participation in traditional academic functions.